celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 ## Celo IBFT specification

+This document is an attempt to specify at a conceptual level, the consensus algorithm currently used by the Celo blockchain.
+It attempts to distill everything that is pertinent to consensus and eschew all that is not.
+Where consensus is the problem of agreeing on a sequence of values in a decentralized manner.

+It is not trying to specify everything that lives under `consensus/istanbul`.

+By doing this we allow for a clean and clear specification of the consensus, conversely this specification does not resemble the code and mapping this to the code and vice versa, requires considerable effort.

 ### High level overview

 The Celo IBFT protocol is a BFT (Byzantine Fault Tolerant) protocol that allows